Mainque1998/Mainque1998/README.md

 # Hello there
-My name is Mainque Menjoulou and i'm a Systems Engineering student with a passion for application development.
+My name is Mainque Menjoulou and i'm a Systems Engineering student with passion for application development.
-I'm currently finishing my degree, preparing my last exam and developing the final project to achieve my engineering degree.
+I'm currently developing the final project to achieve my engineering degree.</br>
-Here you can find some of my proyects.</br>
+Here, you can find some of my projects done during my degree.
+I'm also developing a freelance project, you can see it pinned on my profile.</br>

 ## Currently working </br>
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=c-sharp&logoColor=white)